 3. You’re Stuck in a Go-Nowhere Job

 If your job is nothing more than an endless, repetitive loop with no end – or promotions – in sight, why put forth extra effort on it?
 Working harder won’t free you from such an interminable situation.
 If you’re not careful, you could end up being one of those people who’s dedicated the best years of their life to a job that, in the end, has produced no real value.
 Be mindful of how much effort you extend; pay attention to whether or not it’s actually getting you anywhere.
-If it’s not, you might want to jump ship sooner rather than later.
-You can learn about how to get a promotion and raise at work here
+If it’s not, you might want to jump ship sooner rather than later and start a new job soon.

 4. You’re Working on the Wrong Things